bitcoin/bitcoin/doc/README_osx.txt

 .DS_Store before creation.
 The easiest way to create this file is to build a DMG without one, move it to a device running OSX, customize the layout, then grab the .DS_Store file for later use.
 That is the approach taken here.

+As of OSX Mavericks (10.9), using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
+Because this private key cannot be shared, we'll have to be a bit creative in order for the build process to remain somewhat deterministic.
+Here's how it works:

+- Builders use gitian to create an unsigned release.
+This outputs an unsigned dmg which users may choose to bless and run.
+It also outputs an unsigned app structure in the form of a tarball, which also contains all of the tools that have been previously (deterministically) built in order to create a final dmg.
+- The Apple keyholder uses this unsigned app to create a detached signature, using the script that is also included there.
+- Builders feed the unsigned app + detached signature back into gitian.
+It uses the pre-built tools to recombine the pieces into a deterministic dmg.